Brighton UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 What kind of traveller is Brighton best for?

-Brighton is best for Slow mornings, harbour walks, beaches, seafood, big skies, and easy photo-led content.
-It fits travellers who want the destination to match their pace, not just a list of famous sights.
+Brighton is best for slow mornings, harbour walks, beaches, seafood, big skies, and easy photo-led content.
+It fits travellers who want the destination to match their pace and interests.

 How long should I spend in Brighton?